-If you experience negative thoughts throughout your day, you could be the obstacle in your way!
+Do you experience negative thoughts and feelings; if so, you could be the obstacle in your way!
 You can fix how you think by increasing your emotional intelligence.

-WHAT IF those thoughts weren't there?
+What if those thoughts weren't there?
 Then what would your message say?
 What would your next move be?
-What if your thinking was always positive, always trusting and always moving you forward and not keeping you in the same place?
+What if your thinking was positive, always trusting and always moving you forward, not static?
 It's frightening, isn't it?
-'We need to play 'devil's advocate’.
-‘We need to protect ourselves’.
-Those feelings prevent us from being positive and from trusting in ourselves and in others.
-Due diligence is always needed – logically think about the situation, but then allow positive thinking and trust to lead you.
+'We need to play 'devil's advocate.'
+'We need to protect ourselves.
+Those feelings prevent us from being positive and from trusting in ourselves and others.
+Due diligence is critical – logical and positive thinking, including positive self-talk, will reduce these obstacles.

 I challenge you this week to try the following:

-- It’s important for your thoughts to consider situations as unique and separate to other situations.
-Be careful not to transfer one mistake to all situations or you may make your problems larger than they are.
+- Consider situations as unique and separate from other situations.
+Be careful not to transfer one mistake to all cases, or you may make your problems more significant than they are.

-- Use factual statements like "I made an error or mistake" instead of judgmental statements like "I'm an idiot.
-We want to use statements that are accurate and objective and will help us concentrate on what we can change.
+- Use factual statements like "I made an error or mistake" instead of judgmental words like "I'm an idiot.
+We want to use accurate and objective statements and help us concentrate on what we can change.

-- Best practice is to accept responsibility for your actions and not blame others.
+- Accept responsibility for your actions and don't blame others.
 You always want to apologize and move forward when you make a mistake.
-It's equally important to not take on someone else's error or burden if you're not responsible.
+It's equally important not to take on someone else's error or burden if you're not responsible.